Maillet, Sommes, & Morgan MVP Project

 The remaining project timeline would see completion of the project by June 30, 2024.

-The Plan Design is currently at 75% Completion and the 100% Construction Ready design is expected to be completed before January 2023.
-Upon completion of the plan set the project will be released for bid between January and February 2023.
-Construction is expected to ensue in March 2023.
-Site grading, earthworks and utility install are proposed to be completed by July 1, 2023 (FY24).
-FY24 will see the construction of the wetland system, paving and curbing, trail development and the installation of site elements and landscaping.
+The Plan Design is currently at the 100% Construction Ready level (see below).
+The project was released to bid in early 2023 and the contract was awarded to T-Ford Company.
+Site preparation is expected to ensue in Late Spring/ Early Summer 2023.
+FY24 (July 2023-June 2024) will see the construction of the wetland system, paving and curbing, trail development and the installation of site elements and landscaping.
 While elements may be subject to future change the proposed schedule is as follows:

 Municipal Vulnerability Preparedness (MVP) Information